michael-emmi/violat/README.md

 ## Violat

-Find test harnesses that expose linearizability violations.
+Find test harnesses that expose atomicity violations.

 This project demonstrates that many of the methods in Java’s library of [concurrent collections][] are non-linearizable.
-For each non-linearizable method in the selected collection classes, a small test harness witnesses linearizability violations via stress testing with OpenJDK’s jcstress tool.
+For each non-linearizable method in the selected collection classes, a small test harness witnesses violations via stress testing with OpenJDK’s [jcstress][] tool.

 # Requirements